amiller/dstack-examples/tutorial/README.md

 ## Why DevProof?

-If you follow typical Dstack guides, you'll get an ordinary server where you (the admin) can still "rug" your users.
-The app runs in a TEE, but the developer retains backdoors.

-**DevProof** is a different threat model: we assume the developer themselves might be malicious, and design the system so they *can't* betray users even if they wanted to.
+**DevProof** is a threat model where we assume the developer themselves might be malicious, and design the system so they *can't* betray users even if they wanted to.

 This is what smart contracts and DeFi aspire to, but TEEs let us apply it to practical, general-purpose code — not just on-chain logic.

-### Examples of DevProof reasoning

 | Application | DevProof property |
 |-------------|-------------------|